 Are Medicare Supplement plans more expensive in Florida?

-Yes, Florida is one of the most expensive states to buy a Medigap plan, with costs as much as 85% higher than the national average.
+Yes, Florida is one of the most expensive states for Medigap, with Plan G costing about $100 more per month than the national average.
 Those with moderate medical needs usually get the best deal with Medicare Advantage.
 But those who want a better limit on medical costs can get the cheapest rates by signing up for Medigap during their initial Medicare enrollment period.

 How much does Plan G cost in Florida?

-On average, Medigap Plan G costs $198 per month in Florida.
+On average, Medigap Plan G costs $228 per month in Florida.
 However, cheaper options are available.
-It costs an average of $180 per month for Plan G from AARP/UnitedHealthcare, our pick for the best Medigap company in Florida.
-With Bankers Life, Plan G costs $167 per month, but the company has a higher rate of complaints.
+It costs an average of $194 per month for Plan G from AARP/UnitedHealthcare, our pick for the best Medigap company in Florida.

 Can you switch Medicare Supplement plans without underwriting in Florida?